matthkowa/AUTOSAR_Xenomai_Package/README.md

 This buildroot package add an custom Xenomai 3.0.2 to Buildroot.
 This Xenomai implements an AUTOSAR skin and add a Code Generator to build the AUTOSAR Skin with an AUTOSAR Model (.arxml)

+# INSTRUCTIONS
+DL Buildroot :

+Install Java (Required for AUTOSAR Skin generator)

-# ADD Package to Buildroot
+## ADD Package to Buildroot

 Replace the xenomai package into buildroot by this one.

-# ADD Skin to rootfs
+## ADD Skin to rootfs

 In Buildroot menuconfig :
 Target packages ---> Real-Time ---> Xenomai Userspace